abw/badger-database-js/manual/waiter.md

 // wait for the artists table
 const artists = await musicdb.model.artists;

-// wait to insert a record
+// wait to fetch a record
 const artist = await artists.oneRecord({
   name: 'The Pink Floyd'
 });